The importance of change management and employee engagement during technology implementations

 Planning the stages of your plan is helpful to maintain momentum throughout implementation.
 Some stages to include could be:

 - Scope meeting: Meet with relevant stakeholders sets you up for success, clarifies details and gives you a clearer picture of the project overall for all parties to be in agreement.

 - Project planning: Set a project plan and workflow detailing milestones, due dates, the scope, risks, costs and the critical path as well as your communication plan and method of delivery.

-- Training: You must give your employees and users the tools to learn a new system as not all employees will learn at the same rate or in the same way.
+- Training: You must give your and your clients' employees and users the tools to learn a new system, as not all employees will learn at the same rate or in the same way.

 - Evaluation: User Acceptance Testing or UAT is vital to assure you that the implementation was successful (you can combat the training resistance through hands-on UAT).

 Preparation and risk identification is key as well as talking about change.
 The more discussions that are had, the more your concerns can be identified and overcome.

 It's important to remember that communication - no matter how positive - is not going to be enough without continual reinforcement and time to process.
 Empowering you and your clients' teams during this time and identifying change champions can help to ease the pain of implementation.

 Remember having a scope and plan will help guide you as you implement change, but just as important is taking into consideration the people you are working with, and the people you will be affecting.
 Without the support of affected stakeholders, plans can become quickly derailed or prolonged.